Loading...

 To reduce your UK gas bill: 1) Improve home insulation (loft, walls, windows), 2) Service your boiler annually to maintain efficiency, 3) Install a smart thermostat, 4) Lower your thermostat by 1°C (saves ~10% on heating), 5) Bleed radiators regularly, 6) Switch to a better tariff or supplier, 7) Consider upgrading to a more efficient boiler.

 This gas bill calculator UK tool provides estimates based on the Ofgem Energy Price Cap rates.
 Actual bills may vary slightly based on your specific supplier, regional variations, and exact meter readings.
 For precise figures, always check your energy statement or contact your supplier directly.
-This is a beta tool for estimation purposes.
+Please rely on a professional, accredited Gas Safe engineer and accredited tools for all measuring.

 Gross calorific value (GCV) measures total energy content of gas including water vapour.
 Net calorific value (NCV) excludes energy in water vapour and is typically ~10% lower.
 UK gas bills use the gross value (about 39.5 MJ/m³).
 Modern condensing boilers recover some of this extra heat, making them more efficient.